-I love nothing more than to sit around the dinner table with friends and family of all generations and enjoy a meal filled with storytelling, good food, and laughs.
+I love nothing more in life than to sit around the dinner table with friends and family of all generations and enjoy a meal filled with storytelling, good food, and laughs.
 I particularly love Thanksgiving and Christmas Eve because of the traditions and feelings of anticipation and gratitude that go with them.

 To get to the actual serving of the Thanksgiving dinner, I have to pass through a few cooking hurdles.
 For instance, I suffer from indecision everytime I cut into the turkey thigh to test for doneness.
 Are the juices truly running clear, or are they still ever so slightly pink?